 Why Can’t You Use a Stereo Receiver for Surround Sound?

-You can’t use a stereo receiver for surround sound because this kind of receiver is built exclusively for stereo sound, while surround amplifiers are made solely for this purpose.
+You can not use a stereo receiver for surround sound because this kind of receiver is built exclusively for stereo sound, while surround amplifiers are made solely for this purpose.
 This is because stereo sound relies on only two speakers, while surround sound relies on at least five speakers.

 Surround sound is pretty self-explanatory.
 It’s meant to create a feeling that you’re surrounded by the sound; that is, it immerses you in the 3D sound around you.
 As such, it is perfect for home video systems as it helps mimic the experience you can get at the cinema due to its greatly immersive capabilities.